Augmented Dynamic Gordon Growth Model: Conclusion

 \section{Conclusion}

-In this paper, we introduced a dynamic Gordon growth model, augmented by a spot interest rate, which is modeled by the unit--root process with drift and dividends, which are modeled by the Gordon growth model.
+In this paper, we introduce a dynamic Gordon growth model, augmented by a spot interest rate, which is modeled by the unit--root process with drift and dividends, which are modeled by the Gordon growth model.
 It is assumed that the regime--switching process is generated by a homogeneous Markov process.
-Using the risk--neutral valuation method and locally risk--minimizing strategy, we obtained pricing and hedging formulas for the dividend--paying European call and put options, Margrabe exchange options, segregated funds, and unit--linked life insurance products.
-Finally, we provided ML estimator of the model under the assumption that there is one regime and coefficient matrices are deterministic.
+Using the risk--neutral valuation method and locally risk--minimizing strategy, we obtain pricing and hedging formulas for the dividend--paying European call and put options, segregated funds, and unit--linked life insurance products.
+Finally, to estimate the parameters of our model, we provide EM algorithm under the assumption that the coefficient matrix, covariance matrix, and transition probability matrix are deterministic.